 Additional Requirements

-Before starting the RN program, students must also complete the following requirements:
+Before starting the Surgical Technology program, students must also complete the following requirements:

 - Background check and drug test (CastleBranch)